By Lotta Kopo

 Annie admits her surprise with the attention the organisation has gotten with the local news.
 The foundation has already gained over 9,000 followers on Facebook.

 The foundation’s idea was inspired by Annie’s horrifying personal experience.
-For years, she had been pretending that everything was normal by putting a fake smile, every morning before stepping out from her room.
+For years, she had been pretending that everything was normal by putting on a fake smile, every morning before stepping out from her room.

 She felt isolated, disconnected and as though there wasn’t anyone, she could trust to express to what was going on.
 Her hours were spent alone, in silence, dragged by life in fear.
 “I acted ‘normal’ however, on the outside I was a perfect child and part of a great Aussie family.
 I had great friends,